hbroek/reken/documentation/developer-guide/chapter-4.md

 </section>
 ```

-In this example we are using the iterator variable `movie`'s `item` property to create an `h1` element with the movie name.
-A second loop is created that uses the `rating` property to render the number of tomatoes.
+In this example, we use the iterator variable `movie`'s `item` property to create an `h1` element with the movie name.
+A second loop uses the `rating` property to render the number of tomatoes.

 ```html
 <script>